コンテンツにスキップ

 Selected for the Nitten Exhibition

-I was truly surprised when I received the news that I had won the Grand Prize.
+I was truly surprised when I received the notification that I had won the Grand Prize.
 First of all, I would like to express my deepest gratitude to the judges.
-I would also like to express my gratitude to my graduate school supervisor, Professor Yoshinori Marui, who gave me a lot of advice on selecting and editing the works.
+I would also like to thank Professor Yoshinori Marui, my graduate school advisor, for his various advice on selecting and editing my work.

 -What made you decide to become an artist?

-I love taking photos, and I chose to pursue a career in photography because I wanted to observe and experience the many beautiful and interesting things in the world through photography.
+I love taking pictures.
+I chose photography as my path because I wanted to observe and experience all sorts of beautiful and interesting things in the world through photography.

 What made you decide to apply this time?

-Actually, last year, Professor Obara, who was a judge for the photography category, invited me to apply, but I didn't apply because I lacked confidence.
-This year, I wanted to take on a new challenge, so I mustered up the courage to apply.
+Actually, last year, Professor Ohara, who was a judge for the photography category, invited me to apply, but I didn't apply because I lacked confidence.
+This year, I wanted to challenge myself, so I mustered up the courage to apply.

-The work "Aba" is a collection of photographs taken in my hometown deep in the mountains of China.
-Since I was a child, I left the mountains to continue my studies and lived in a big city, but every time I returned to my hometown, I found healing in my soul.
-I wanted to express the beauty and richness of my hometown through my photographs.
+"Aba" is a collection of photographs I took in my hometown, located deep in the mountains of China.
+Although I left my hometown to live in a big city for my studies when I was little, every time I returned, my heart was healed.
+I wanted to express the beauty and richness of my hometown through my photography.

-These are film photos taken on a winter plateau, and I adjusted the colors multiple times to create an overall pure white impression, and adjusted the highlights as much as possible to prevent them from being blown out.
-After carefully considering what kind of photos I wanted to show, I placed photos of natural landscapes and photos expressing religious themes on the left and right, and connected them in the middle with portraits that represent human life.
+These are film photographs taken in the winter highlands.
+I repeatedly adjusted the colors to create an overall pure white impression, and I fine-tuned the highlights to the very limit to prevent them from being overexposed.
+After carefully considering what kind of images I wanted to present, I finally placed photographs of natural landscapes and religious themes on the left and right, and connected portraits representing human life in the center.

-I would like to continue taking photographs while looking at the beautiful things around me.
+I want to continue taking pictures while observing the beautiful things around me.

--Please give us a message for everyone who is aiming to apply next year.
+—Could you please give a short message to everyone aiming to apply next year?

-The judges will provide various comments and valuable opinions, so please apply.
+You will receive various comments and valuable opinions from the judges, so please do apply.

 "profile"